ip2location/docker-ip2location-mysql/README.md

     docker run --link ip2location:ip2location-db -t -i application_using_the_ip2location_data

 Please note that `--link` flag has become the legacy feature of Docker and may eventually be removed.
 Please use the network bridge to link containers for query.
+You can read this article of How to connect [IP2Location MySQL docker in Debian container](https://blog.ip2location.com/knowledge-base/how-to-connect-ip2location-mysql-docker-in-debian-container/) to learn more.

 ### Query for IP information